 The researchers noted there may be several explanations for the decrease in health care provider visits for pain, including that older adults, those most likely to have a painful health condition, may be reluctant to use types of invasive health care based on their own perceptions about the inevitability of pain in older age.
 As the use of strong opioids remains high, especially in those with severe pain-related interference, the researchers also noted that additional education of health care providers and the public concerning the risk/benefit ratio of opioids appears warranted.

-- Nahin RL, Sayer B, Stussman BJ, et al. 18-year trends in the prevalence of, and health care use for, non-cancer pain in the United States: data from the Medical Expenditure Panel Survey.
+- Nahin RL, Sayer B, Stussman BJ, et al. Eighteen-year trends in the prevalence of, and health care use for, noncancer pain in the United States: data from the Medical Expenditure Panel Survey.
 The Journal of Pain.
-February 13, 2019.
-Epub ahead of print.
+2019;20(7):796-809.

 Publication Date: February 13, 2019